 - You can ask whether your personal data is being processed, where it’s being processed and for what purpose.
 This right to access also gives you the right to request a copy of the personal data a company holds on you at no cost to you within one month of asking.

-- You have the right to rectify e. to ask for your details to be changed.
+- You have the right to rectify, for example, to ask for your details to be changed.
 Your data should be corrected within one month (two months if complex).

 - You have the right to restrict processing, for example, you can ask to restrict the use of your personal data i.e. not to receive emails or telephone calls or marketing by post.